flink-extended/ai-flow/docs/content/user_guide/tutorial.md

 In above codes, the first `ControlEdge` we defined is that the `validate` job (Note, this job name is defined in the yaml file of workflow configs) will be restarted(the default action) when there is a `MODEL_GENERATED` event of training model received by the scheduler.
 The second  `ControlEdge` we defined is that the `predict` job will be restarted when there is a `MODEL_VALIDATED` event of training model received by the scheduler.

-Besides, the well-defined out-of-box API for managing machine learning jobs, AI Flow exposes the extremely expressive API `action_on_events()` to allow users write their own event-based control dependencies.
+Besides, the well-defined out-of-box API for managing machine learning jobs, AIFlow exposes the extremely expressive API `action_on_events()` to allow users write their own event-based control dependencies.

 ## Managing the Workflow